Chapter 34 SUBDIVISION OF LAND

 Functional Classification: The process by which streets and highways are grouped into classes, or systems, according to the character of service they are intended to provide.

-Grade: The slope of a street or other public way is defined as a percentage or ratio of vertical change in elevation to horizontal change in distance.
+Grade: The slope of a street or other public way, measured parallel to the centerline, is defined as a percentage or ratio of vertical change in elevation to horizontal change in distance.

 Intersection: A place of joining or crossing of streets.

 Interstate: Roadway which provides rapid movement of large traffic volumes between major population centers and other arterials.
 Interstates are multi-lane divided highways with grade separations at all crossroads, full access control and no parking.
 The locations of roadways classified as interstates shall be as designated on the most recent edition of the North Dakota Department of Transportation functional classification map.

 Local Road: Roadway whose primary function is to provide access to abutting property.
 Local roads are usually two-lane roads with parking and direct access to adjacent lands.

 Lot: One unit of a recorded plat or subdivision or a portion of land considered as a unit and occupied or to be occupied by a building and its accessory buildings and including as a minimum such open spaces as required by other city ordinances and having frontage on a public street.

 Lot, Corner: A lot abutting on and at the intersection of two or more streets.

 Lot, Double Frontage: A lot, other than a corner lot, having frontage on two streets.
 Access shall be provided on a double frontage lot to the minor of the two streets or to the front lot line as determined at the time of platting.